OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_5126.rst

 - `Fix bug when terminating a VM that belongs to a service <https://github.com/OpenNebula/one/issues/5142>`__.
 - `Fix issue when using elasticity rules that reference to monitoring information <https://github.com/OpenNebula/one/issues/5143>`__.
+- `Fix services not progressing from COOLDOWN when VMS are deleted <https://github.com/OpenNebula/one/issues/5145>`__.